-Incense can inspire a variety of moods, depending on the scent you choose.
-From calmness to contentment to excitement, incense can enhance the atmosphere.
-When you’re ready to relax, use these six incense scents.
+Incense, candles, oils, and perfumes can inspire a variety of moods, depending on the scent you choose.
+From calmness to contentment to excitement, it can enhance and uplift the atmosphere.
+When you’re ready to relax, the best six incense scents are: sandalwood, jasmine, lavender, pine, chamomile and lemongrass.

-If you’ve ever visited a Buddhist temple, you’ve inhaled sandalwood incense.
-Both an excellent scent for encouraging calm among worshippers and a lovely scent to burn at home, sandalwood produces feelings of well being and serenity.
+If you’ve ever visited a Buddhist temple, you’ve likely inhaled sandalwood.
+Both an excellent scent for encouraging calm among worshippers and a lovely scent at home, sandalwood produces feelings of well-being and serenity.
 This scent comes in many varieties, so you can burn different types of sandalwood incense for a warmer or quieter sense of relaxation.
 If sandalwood provokes feelings of nostalgia, try a past life reading to learn when you may have smelled it before.

 When you need to relieve stress, lavender is often the best choice.
 This gentle purple flower is known for its relaxing and calming effect on both the mind and body.
 Inhaling the scent of lavender can also help you sleep deeply for longer periods of time.
 Because it helps you achieve deep sleep, it’s also known as a method for alleviating insomnia.
 Since lavender is relatively powerful, be sure only to burn a single stick at a time.